aisl1n/sistemaInvictus/README.md

 SISTEMA INVICTUS -

-It was a Sistem based on JS and React & Firebase.
+It was a System based on JS and React & Firebase.